KnowThePepper

 How Hot is Chimayo Pepper?
 Heat Level & Flavor

-The Chimayo Pepper delivers 4K–6K Scoville Heat Units, placing it in the Medium tier (1K–10K SHU).
+The Chimayo Pepper delivers 4K–6K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly 1-2x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: earthy and sweet.

-Chimayo Pepper Nutrition Facts & Health Benefits
+Chimayo Pepper Nutrition Facts & Serving Context

 Like most C. annuum peppers, Chimayo is nutritionally dense relative to its calorie count.
 A 1-tablespoon serving of dried Chimayo powder (approximately 7g) provides meaningful amounts of vitamin A (from beta-carotene in the red pigment), vitamin C, and vitamin E.